shariq1989/cookbook/content/recipe/ground_beef_taco.md

 For the Corn Tortillas:

 1. Set a [wire rack](https://amzn.to/3qP6fL9) into a [rimmed baking sheet](https://amzn.to/3Cvqcsq).
-2. In a small [skillet](https://amzn.to/3qPphRG), warm 1/4 cup of oil over medium-high heat.
+2. In a [skillet](https://amzn.to/3qPphRG), warm 1/4 cup of oil over medium-high heat.
 3. When the oil begins to smoke, add the corn tortilla and cook for 15-30 seconds.
 4. Flip and cook the other side, about 10 seconds.
 5. Using tongs, set the tortilla to dry on the [wire rack](https://amzn.to/3qP6fL9).
 Repeat with the remaining tortillas.

 For the Tacos:
 1. Heat oil in a [saute pan](https://amzn.to/3oE3WYv) over medium heat.
-2. Add the onions to the pan and cook until they become translucent and soften.
+2. Add the onions to the [pan](https://amzn.to/3oE3WYv) and cook until they become translucent and soften.
-3. Next, add the ground beef and break it up with a [meat chopper](https://amzn.to/3bQ2coS); cook until browned and heated through for about 10 minutes.
+3. Next, add the ground beef and break it up with a [meat chopper](https://amzn.to/3bQ2coS); cook until brown and heated through for about 10 minutes.
 4. Stir in the garlic and cilantro, and season the meat with garlic powder, salt, and taco seasoning.
 Mix to combine.
 Cover and allow the meat to simmer for about 5 minutes.
 5. To serve, spoon the beef onto warmed corn tortillas and top with sour cream, homemade [guacamole](https://www.jamilghar.com/recipe/guacamole/), cheese, and a few drops of [Tapatio](https://amzn.to/3HB21ww).
-These tacos go great with our favorite [Mexican rice](https://www.jamilghar.com/recipe/mexican_rice/).
+These tacos pair well with our favorite [Mexican rice](https://www.jamilghar.com/recipe/mexican_rice/) recipe.

 {{< end_recipe >}}